Azure/azure-openapi-validator/docs/synchronous-post-return.md

 ## Description

-A long running Post operation should return 200 with response schema and 202 without response schema.
+A synchronous Post operation should return 200 with response schema or 204 without response schema.

 ## How to fix the violation

-Ensure that, for a lro POST 200 with response schema and 202 without response schema are specified.
+Ensure that, for a synchronous POST 200 with response schema or 204 without response schema are specified.